Mango dal (Mamidikaya pappu)

-- I sometimes add tomatoes (2) in dal, while boiling, if my mangoes are not sour as per my taste.
+- I sometimes add tomatoes (2) in dal while boiling, if my mangoes are not very sour as per my taste.

 - The amount of water added in a cooker should not exceed the limit of pressure cooker, otherwise it will come out.

-- While boiling dal, tsp oil is added, so that boiling should not come outside the pressure cooker, the froth of dal.
+- While boiling dal, a tsp of oil is added so that the boiling should not make the froth to come out of the pressure cooker

-- Never add salt, in a dal during cooking, otherwise it will take more time.
-Always add salt in the last, after cooking.
+- Never add salt to the dal during cooking.
+Otherwise it will take more time.
+Always add salt in the last after cooking.

-- If mango is added with dal during cooking, dal will take more time to cook, as it is sour.
+- If mango is added with dal during cooking, the dal will take more time to cook as it is sour.

-- If you want you can boil mangoes, separately and mix into dal.
-Or instead of pressure cooker, can just cook it any vessel by closing the lid.
+- If you want you can boil mangoes separately and mix into the dal.